 | Red Flag | What It Actually Means |

 | Rent is way cheaper than everything else | If it looks unreal for the area, it probably is.
-Super-low prices are one of the biggest hooks used in student accommodation scams to get you to act quickly. |
+Lower-than-usual prices are one of the biggest hooks used in student accommodation scams. |

-| “Pay now or you’ll lose the room” pressure | Urgency means manipulation.
-Real landlords don’t force instant transfers.
-This pressure tactic is common in student accommodation scams. |
+| “Pay now, or you’ll lose the room” pressure. | Scammers create a sense of urgency to manipulate students.
+Real landlords don’t force instant transfers. |

-| No in-person or live virtual viewing allowed | If they can’t show the property live (even on video), chances are they don’t have access to it.
-That’s a major red flag in many student accommodation scams. |
+| No in-person or live virtual viewing allowed | If your accommodation provider can’t show the property live (even on video), you are likely to get scammed.
+This is one of the major red flag factors in many student accommodation scams. |

 | Asking for bank transfers to overseas accounts | UK rental payments should usually go to UK accounts.
 Overseas transfers make it harder to trace, exactly why scammers prefer them. |

-| Weird grammar, mismatched details, or photos that look too polished | Stolen images and inconsistent information are classic signs of a fake listing.
-A lot of student accommodation scams reuse photos from legit websites. |
+| Weird grammar, mismatched details, or photos that look too polished | Scammers use stolen images and inconsistent information, which are classic signs of a fake listing.
+They reuse photos from legit websites. |

 | No written tenancy agreement | If there’s no proper contract outlining terms and deposit protection, stop right there.
 Legit rentals come with paperwork, and scams don’t. |